Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Application Examples

-For this problem, there is an independent means of determining the slow manifold, which allows the accuracy of the FTLA approach to be assessed.
-Over a time interval short relative to the fast timescale, yet long relative to the slow timescale, trajectories approach the 2D manifolds $\mathcal{M}^+$ and $\mathcal{M}^-$, in forward (+) and backward (-) time respectively, given by
+For this problem, there is an invariant center manifold and a means of determining it, allowing the accuracy of FTLA to be assessed.
+Over a time interval long relative to the fast timescale, yet short relative to the slow timescale, trajectories approach the 2D manifolds $\mathcal{W}^{cu}$ and $\mathcal{W}^{cs}$, in forward and backward time respectively, given by